What’s your company’s growth strategy?

-I’ve spoken to many people about their marketing plans, and most of them are trying to come up with new ways to add more customers.
+We’ve spoken to many people about their marketing plans, and most of them are trying to develop new ways to add more customers.

 While customer acquisition is great, it’s not always necessary if your primary goal is to increase revenue.

 Focusing on your existing customers will save and make you money too.